dimiphoton/CSLabs_hackathon_feb2023/README.md

 # our CSLab 2023 hackathon
-team work: propose solution for the inclusion of handicapped persons
+team work: propose solutions for the inclusion of handicapped persons

 # The context